ribeiroAllison/ribeiroAllison/README.md

-# Hello There, I'm Allison, an aspiring Full Stack Dev
+# Hello There, I'm Allison, Front-End developer
-I've been studying web development since 2022 and fell deeply in love with the subject.

-Currently I'm going thorough `Software Development grad school` and am enroled in Full Stack Engineer career path in Codecademy.
+Passionate about coding and developing smart solutions for my clients

 ### Profile